jarndt4/sports_final_project/source/football/index.rst

 the most watched on American television.
 The four contracted television networks that are allowed to broadcast NFL games will pay a combined total of about 4 billion dollars a year for the rights.
 Companies will also pay upwards to $700,000 for a 30 second advertisement during regular season games.
-During the SuperBowl advertisements can average about 5 million dollars for a 30 seconds ad time.
+During the *Super Bowl* advertisements can average about 5 million dollars for a 30 seconds ad time.